Why choose UW Scandinavian Studies?

 The core of our program is Scandinavian Studies – our faculty members are among the leading scholars in the field internationally.
 Students in our MA and PhD degree programs pursue a wide range of interests, working closely with our faculty and often with other faculty in related programs on campus.
 We have a strong track record of successful graduates; please take a look at Our Grads.
 Our graduate students move into successful careers in academia, business, education, publishing, public service, and translation.

 Consider a campus visit to our department during Fall Quarter, when the autumn leaves are colorful in the Pacific Northwest.
-Our application deadline is December 15th each year for the following Autumn Quarter.
+Our priority application deadline is December 15th each year for the following Autumn Quarter.
 I look forward to a conversation about your interests and can be reached easily by phone (206-543-6084) or email (email@example.com).
 Med venlig hilsen,

 Graduate Program Coordinator: Professor Marianne T. Stecher